Office of International Relations

 If you want to visit or stay in Japan, you have to hold a status of residence depending on your activities in Japan.
 There are limitations on activities in each status of residence.
 Japanese embassy or consulate abroad will issue a visa that is suitable for status of residence.

-• Immigration Bureau
+• Immigration Services Agency

-(1) Regional Immigration Bureau
+(1) Immigration Services Bureaus

-1. Residents in Tokyo, Saitama and Chiba
+1. Residents in Tokyo, Kanagawa, Saitama, Chiba etc.

-Tokyo Regional Immigration Bureau
+Tokyo Regional Immigration Services Bureau

 5-5-30 Konan, Minato-ku, Tokyo 108-0075

-2. Residents in Kanagawa
+2. Residents living in regional areas

 (2) Office Hours